aws-samples/hpc-applications/apps/Gromacs/README.md

 ![GROMACS benchPEP-h hpc8a vs hpc7a](../../Doc/img/Gromacs/Gromacs-benchPEP-h-Hpc8aVsHpc7a.png)

-The benchPEP-h 4-node cells are absent on this chart: the 12 M-atom system hung at multi-node startup on the eu-north-1 cluster (both replicates plus retries cancelled at the 2-hour wall-time limit).
-The 1N and 2N data points already establish the AMD Zen 4 vs Zen 5 trend; investigation of the 4N benchPEP-h startup hang is deferred to a follow-up.
+The benchPEP-h 4-node cells are collected with the **pure-MPI 192 ranks/node** layout (matching the 1N/2N runs), giving clean scaling on both instances (≈4.1× at 4N vs 1N).
+On this preview cluster the *hybrid* layouts (96×2 / 48×4 / 24×8) intermittently hung at multi-node GROMACS startup, while pure-MPI ran reliably — the opposite of Graviton3E, where the large system prefers a hybrid split (see the Arm notes below).
+Net guidance: tune the MPI×OpenMP layout per architecture *and* system size.

 ### Arm — Graviton3E (hpc7g) vs Graviton4 (m8g)